roots/bud/packages/@roots/bud-cli/docs/README.md

 ## Running the build in CI

 It is possible, depending on your environment, that Bud's CLI output causes issues.
-In particular, it's usage of tty `raw mode` can cause issues with CI tools.
+In particular, it's usage of tty `raw mode` can cause issues in CI.

 To run the build but not use the [**@roots/bud-cli**](https://github.com/roots/bud/tree/stable/packages/@roots/bud-cli) renderer, there is a `--ci` flag which indicates you want to run the build for these environments.